KalaayPT/Profit-Taker-Guide/advanced/squad-speedruns.md

 Do not drop Ancient Healer specters and ideally park all crewmates to avoid slam attacks.
 Amalgam Serration should be equipped on primary weapons to increase flight speed in Archwing.

- If you’re interested in finding new strats or wanna run with other people, we welcome you to join [__our discord server__](https://discord.profit-taker.com)*
+ If you’re interested in finding new strats or want to run with other people, we welcome you to join [__our discord server__](https://discord.profit-taker.com)*

 ## **Archguns**